ItokawaK/Alt_nCov2019_primers/README.md

 - tools/trim_primers/trim_primer_parts.py

-    Trim suspected primer parts from reads.
+    Trim suspected primer parts from reads obtained from illumina in paried-end mode.
 Conduct mapping by bwa mem, and send the output directly to the script *via* PIPE.
+Currently, reads only propperly paried (FR orientation) on the nCov genome will be processed.

     ```
     Usage: